bimbaquingoch/newNvcode/README.md

   yay -S neovim-git # Latest
   ```

-## SSH KEY

-> To enable git push and pull commands make a [SSH key](https://gist.github.com/bimbaquingoch/f82962545ec731682cf989c582b3fd21) and connect your repositories using SSH

-## Install in one command
+### Install in one command this script only supports Mac, Ubuntu and Arch

-> The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`
+- The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`

-This script only supports Mac, Ubuntu and Arch

 ```
 bash <(curl -s https://raw.githubusercontent.com/bimbaquingoch/newNvcode/master/utils/install.sh)
 ```

-> Or Clone this repo into your config
+- Or Clone this repo into your config

 ```
 git clone https://github.com/bimbaquingoch/newNvcode.git ~/.config/nvim
 ```

-### Enable this colorscheme
+- Enable light colorscheme

 ```
 cp ~/.config/nvim/themes/ltoast.vim ~/.config/nvim/autoload/plugged/toast.vim/colors
 ```

+### SSH KEY

+- To enable git push and pull commands make a [SSH key](https://gist.github.com/bimbaquingoch/f82962545ec731682cf989c582b3fd21) and connect your repositories using SSH

 ## IMPORTANT